Easy DIY Kids Desk

 Optional: Stain Or Paint

-You can paint or stain your kids desk or just keep it natural.
+You can paint or stain your kid’s desk or keep it natural.
 I used Rustoleum Semi-Gloss Protective Enamel in white.

 -